All My Rowdy Friends Are Coming Over Tonight: Single and album versions

 The album version is different from the single (and video) version, which changes the lines "ready to get the summer/summertime started" in the last two choruses to "ready to get the music started" in the second chorus and "c'mon and get your motor started" in the final chorus.

 Commercial and critical success

 The single would go on to become one of Williams' signature songs (thanks to Monday Night Football) and became his 26th career Top 10 single on the Billboard Hot Country Singles & Tracks chart.
 It also garnered a number of prestigious music industry awards and nominations.
 The music video became the inaugural winner for both the Country Music Association and Academy of Country Music Music Video of the Year award.
 Williams' vocal performance earned him a nomination for Country Music Association Awards as well as Grammy Award nominations for Grammy Awards for Best Country Song and Grammy Award for Best Male Country Vocal Performance in 1985.

+Cover versions

+Rock music singer Steven Tyler covered the song from the television special CMT Giants: Hank Williams Jr.